 Our curriculum intent

-Albert Einstein said “Look deep into nature and then you will understand everything better”.
-Our Science team at Robertsbridge Community College wants to convey to our students that Science underpins everything.
+Albert Einstein said, “Look deep into nature and then you will understand everything better”.

 Here we study the 3 sciences: Biology, Chemistry and Physics.
 We learn about Biology to understand life and thereby understand ourselves.
 Biology allows us to understand the amazing complexity of many life processes and mechanisms.
 Biology encourages us to seek our reasons for strange, surprising and sometimes unusual observations within the living condition.